In the ever-evolving digital landscape, managing multiple assets can pose challenges for individuals and organisations alike.

 In simpler terms, tracking assets is one of the many tools used in asset management.
 Asset tracking solutions help you know the location, while asset management supports the planning of the entire lifecycle of assets, as noted by the Corporate Finance Institute.
 It ensures that your assets’ wealth is maintained, utilised, and aligned with your goals.

-Pen-and-Paper Asset Management
+Asset Management System Examples

 One of the basic and traditional methods for asset wealth management is using pen and paper.
-While simple and technology-free, this approach has its challenges.For example, searching for information can be time-consuming and labour-intensive, especially when dealing with thousands of assets.
-Practising this method can potentially reduce overall productivity.
+While simple and technology-free, this approach has its challenges.

 Using spreadsheets is a more advanced way than the pen-and-paper method.
 It allows for making a detailed list of assets, including purchase dates and serial numbers.
 Spreadsheets make it easy to access, search, and organise assets at a basic level.